kaievns/the-log/posts/lead/inverse-conway.md

 but the team does.
 They dutifully start chopping the monolith to pieces, and then one of two scenarios occur.
 Either the team rebuilds the original monolith into a distributed monolith.
-Or they call BS on the new architecture because everything is hard; and then they mass resign.
+Or they call BS on the new architecture because everything is hard; and then people start leaving.
 It's not that the proposed architecture is bad, the Very Smart Person knows what they're doing after all.
 The problem is that the architecture didn't match the way the original team was operating.